Inria-Empenn/spmbasics/README.md

  ## How to Reproduce Each Step
- TODO - add details and links
-Follow the guideline below for each process:

  *   For GUI interface, .mat files in the ```src/spm_mat``` must be loaded subsequently
       1. Load [realignment](src/spm_mat/realignment_batch.mat) first.
 Select your data from the menu by specifiying  ```Data> Session```
       2. Then load [slice timing](src/spm_mat/slice_timing_batch.mat)